Arthur Calwell

-Life

-Birth and family background
+Early life and education

-Calwell was born on 28 August 1896, in West Melbourne.
+Arthur Augustus Calwell was born on 28 August 1896, in West Melbourne.
 He was the oldest of seven children born to Margaret Annie (née McLoughlin) and Arthur Albert Calwell.
 His father worked as a police officer and retired as a superintendent of police.
 Calwell's parents were both born in Australia.
 His maternal grandfather was Michael McLoughlin, who was born in County Laois, Ireland, and arrived in Melbourne in 1847 after jumping ship.
 He married Mary Murphy, who was born in County Clare.
-Calwell's paternal grandfather Davis Calwell (or Caldwell) was an Irish American born in Union County, Pennsylvania, who arrived in Australia in 1853 during the Victorian gold rush.
+Calwell's paternal grandfather Davis Calwell was an Irish American born in Union County, Pennsylvania, who arrived in Australia in 1853 during the Victorian gold rush.
 He married Elizabeth Lewis, a Welshwoman, and settled near Ballarat, eventually becoming president of the Bungaree Shire Council.
-Davis Calwell's father, Daniel Caldwell, had immigrated to the United States from northern Ireland, and served in the Pennsylvania House of Representatives in the 1820s.
+Davis Calwell's father, Daniel Calwell, had immigrated to the United States from northern Ireland, and served in the Pennsylvania House of Representatives in the 1820s.

-Childhood

 Calwell grew up in West Melbourne.
 As a young boy he contracted diphtheria, which permanently scarred his vocal chords and gave him a lifelong "raspish, nasal voice".

 Although his father was an Anglican, Calwell was raised in his mother's Catholic faith.
 He began his education at St Mary's College, the local Mercedarian school.
-In 1909, he won a scholarship to St Joseph's College, North Melbourne, a Christian Brothers school.
+In 1909, he won a scholarship to St Joseph's College, Melbourne, a Christian Brothers school.
 One of his closest friends at school was Matthew Beovich, a future Archbishop of Adelaide.
 In later life Calwell said "I owe everything I have in life, under Almighty God and next to my parents, to the Christian Brothers."

 Calwell's mother died in 1913, aged 40, when her oldest son was 16 and her youngest child was only three months old.
 His father remarried, eventually dying in 1938 at the age of 69.